two-factor/two-auth/ReadMe.md

     const twoFactor = require('two-factor');
     const client = twoFactor(*ACC_SID*, *AUTH_TOKEN*);

+> Optionally: you may pass a third parameter Mongo database connection URI so that your Twilio SID, your application's Twilio registered user IDs, their phone numbers are persistent inside your Mongo database.
+Initialize like so: `twoFactor(*ACC_SID*, *AUTH_TOKEN*, *MONGO_DB_URI*)`.
+Two-factor stores your SID, registered user IDs and phone numbers inside a collection on your passed in Mongo database under the name `two factor users`

 The function will return an instance of a Two-Factor `client`.
 That `client` will have the `create`, `send`, and `verify` methods.